mohamed00736/RetrofitMVVM/README.md

 # RetrofitMVVM
 RETROFIT WITH MVVM

-I implemented Retrofit with MVVM and REcyclerView
+I implemented Retrofit with MVVM and REcyclerView  {MMVM Arch is the main goal of this prjct }
+* (this is  a sample project well tested and ready to use in production for any project )

 I  used "https://jsonplaceholder.typicode.com/" to get fake Json DATA